 Non-unique indexes.
 Filtered indexes can be non-unique, whereas indexed views must be unique.

 Filtered indexes are defined on one table and only support simple comparison operators.
 If you need a filter expression that references multiple tables or has complex logic, you should create a view.
-Filtered indexes do not support
+Filtered indexes don't support

-A column in the filtered index expression does not need to be a key or included column in the filtered index definition if the filtered index expression is equivalent to the query predicate and the query does not return the column in the filtered index expression with the query results.
+A column in the filtered index expression doesn't need to be a key or included column in the filtered index definition if the filtered index expression is equivalent to the query predicate and the query doesn't return the column in the filtered index expression with the query results.

-A column in the filtered index expression should be a key or included column in the filtered index definition if the query predicate uses the column in a comparison that is not equivalent to the filtered index expression.
+A column in the filtered index expression should be a key or included column in the filtered index definition if the query predicate uses the column in a comparison that isn't equivalent to the filtered index expression.

 A column in the filtered index expression should be a key or included column in the filtered index definition if the column is in the query result set.

-The clustered index key of the table does not need to be a key or included column in the filtered index definition.
+The clustered index key of the table doesn't need to be a key or included column in the filtered index definition.
 The clustered index key is automatically included in all nonclustered indexes, including filtered indexes.
 Learn more in the index architecture and design guide.

-Filters cannot be applied to primary key or unique constraints, but can be applied to indexes with the UNIQUE property.
+Filters can't be applied to primary key or unique constraints, but can be applied to indexes with the

 Requires ALTER permission on the table or view.
 The user must be a member of the sysadmin fixed server role or the db_ddladmin and db_owner fixed database roles.
 To modify the filtered index expression, use